Can Transverse Mass Scaling Shed Light on the Event-Activity Dependence of $\Upsilon$ Mesons Production at LHC?: Fits

 A comparison of the measured \btum and \ebtum states to the common fit is shown in the lower panel of Figure~\ref{fig:common_fit}.
 This figure shows all data, including measurements at forward rapidity and data points at $\pT<5$~GeV which are excluded from the fits.
 The splitting of \Upsn points at high-\mT is due to the $\sqs=13$~TeV measurements, whose $n$ is not accurately reflected in the common fit due to a lack of experimental data as seen in Figure~\ref{fig:individual_fits}.
-A significant rise for all \Upsn states at low \pT, i.e. $\mT$ slightly above the \Upsa mass, is clearly visible.
-The contribution of $\chi_{b}\mathrm{(1P)}\rightarrow\Uone$ is estimated using \Pythia \cite{Sjostrand:2014zea} simulations, and these qualitatively may explain the sharp rise.
-Higher $\chi_{b}$ states are not simulated but the similarity of the rise for $\Upsilon$(2S) and $\Upsilon$(3S) in the ratio at \mT close to the \Upsa mass suggests that a significant contribution also of these likely comes from $\chi_{b}$ decays and the non-prompt fraction of the different \Upsn states is similar as expected~\cite{Andronic:2015wma,LHCb:2014ngh}.
+A significant rise for all \Upsn states at low \pT, i.e., \mT only slightly above the \Upsa mass, is clearly visible.
+The contribution of $\chi_{b}\mathrm{(1P)}\rightarrow\Uone$ has been estimated using \Pythia \cite{Sjostrand:2014zea} simulations and found to be qualitatively consistent with the large excess at \mT close to the \Uone mass seen in the Figure.
+Higher $\chi_{b}$ states have not been simulated, but the similarity of the excess for \Utwo and \Uthree in the ratio at \mT close to the \Upsa mass suggests that a significant contribution also of these likely comes from $\chi_{b}$ decays and the non-prompt fraction of the different \Upsn states is similar as expected~\cite{Andronic:2015wma,LHCb:2014ngh}.
+To check the effects of the non-prompt fraction varying between different \Upsn states, the \Pythia simulation for the $\chi_{b}\mathrm{(1P)}\rightarrow\Upsn$ processes has been modeled with the same rate as the non-prompt yield of \Uone.
+Then the non-prompt yields into \Uone were increased by an additional 20\%, i.e., nearly doubled.
+This is found not to affect the conclusions.

 Since the meson ratios at high \pT are constant~\cite{ATLAS:2016kwu,ATLAS:2012lmu,CMS:2015lbl,CMS:2011rxs,CMS:2015xqv,LHCb:2014ngh}, \ebtum results shown in the figure are normalized to \btum at high-\pT by scaling factors.
-All \Utwo results are scaled by 0.9 and all \Uthree results by 0.7.
+All \Utwo results are scaled by 0.9, and all \Uthree results by 0.7.
 The lower panel of Figure~\ref{fig:common_fit} shows that, apart from the rise at low \pT, \Uone follows the trend of particles included in the common fit.
 On the other hand, compared to \btum there is a clear deficit of \ebtum states at low and intermediate \pT.